"Treason against the United States, shall consist only . . . in adhering to their Enemies, giving them Aid and Comfort."

 As WSJ notes, the spread of ISIS illustrates the failure of Western-backed Syrian

-moderates to establish authority in opposition-held parts of Syria
+moderates to establish authority in opposition-held parts of Syria, some

 of which have been under rebel control for over a year.
 "It's still the case that a majority of Syrians are not up for Talibanization," but given the spread of ISIS, their choices may become increasingly limited.